semanticsean/ATAT/README.md

 ## Overview:
 The system is designed to act as an email server for agents.
 It processes incoming emails, sends responses, and manages agents and their personas.
 The system leverages the OpenAI GPT model to generate dynamic responses based on agent personas.

+THIS SCRIPT IS DESIGNED TO START WITH A NEW INBOX.
+IT IS NOT GEARED TO PLUG INTO YOUR EXISTING EMAIL INBOX FULL OF EMAILS.

+# DO NOT USE THIS SCRIPT ON EXISTING EMAIL INBOXES, CREATE A NEW, DEDICATED EMAIL INBOX.
+YOU COULD UNINTENTIONALLY SEND A LOT OF ERROR EMAILS WITH AN EXISTING ACCOUNT.

 ## Modules:

 ### email_server.py: